Antonio Barragán: Valencia

 On 30 August 2011, Valladolid announced that Barragán would be leaving for Valencia CF in a deal worth €1.5 million.
-During his first season, all three right-backs – himself, Bruno and Miguel– appeared in roughly the same number of games as the Che finished third and once again qualified to the Champions League.
+During his first season, all three right-backs – himself, Bruno and Miguel– appeared in roughly the same number of games as the Che finished third and once again qualified for the Champions League.

 Barragán scored his first competitive goal for Valencia on 13 March 2014, his team's first in a 3–0 away victory over PFC Ludogorets Razgrad in the campaign's UEFA Europa League.
 He continued battling for first-choice status with another Portuguese, João Pereira.

-On 5 January 2015, Barragán netted his first league goal for the side, equalising in an eventual 2–1 home defeat of Real Madrid which ended the visitors' record 22-match unbeaten run.
+On 5 January 2015, Barragán netted his only league goal for the side, equalising in an eventual 2–1 home defeat of Real Madrid which ended the visitors' record 22-match unbeaten run.

 Middlesbrough

 Barragán returned to England after ten years on 15 July 2016, agreeing to a three-year contract with Middlesbrough.
 He made his Premier League debut on 13 August, playing the full 90 minutes in a 1–1 home draw against Stoke City.

+The season ended in relegation, while Barragán committed eight fouls in throw-ins.